 Next, precool acetone in a refrigerator at -20 degrees Celsius for 2 hours [1] and mix it with the reaction solution in the polymerization bottle at a ratio of 50-to-1 [2].
 Centrifuge this mixture at 8,200 x g for 10 minutes to remove the acetone and collect the precipitate [3].

-MED: Talent places acetone in a refrigerator.
+MED: (Comment: This shot was not filmed)

-MED: Talent adds acetone to the flask.
+.
+MED: Talent take 1 mL reaction solution to a centrifuge tube, then adds 49 mL acetone to the same tube.

 MED: Talent centrifuges the mixture.